 We listed some of the limitations that businesses should take into account when choosing between SaaS model and own IT systems.

 It has been an increasing struggle within the IT industry to attract and source expert talent and to maintain employee retention.
 Availability does vary depending on geographical region, but overall, it is safe to state that globally, the demand for IT workforce will only increase.

 As a result of shortage of IT professionals, companies find themselves building two business plans: one for their primary product and another for themselves, promoting their employer reputation and creating strategies to cope with the constant need for new IT employees.

 Software systems face ever-increasing availability requirements, as instant payment processing becomes a commodity.
-The demand for 100 percent uptime brings a new level of complexity into entire software solution stack.
+The demand for increasingly high uptime brings a new level of complexity into entire software solution stack.

 Every single component of the system (both software and infrastructure) must be redundant, hot-swappable, and multi-node.
 This puts extra pressure on IT department during design, implementation, and operational/maintenance phases, and does require higher qualification of IT employees.

 Business owners often find themselves struggling to control the exponentially growing IT costs.
 This is a direct result from lack of transparency that is caused by the ever-increasing complexity of IT systems.
 It is impossible to predict the size of upcoming investments, as the IT industry brings new and increasingly expensive solutions into the market daily.